Scaling a Business on a Budget: 5 Tips To Follow

 A successful content marketing strategy will keep driving people to you over time.
 This is where evergreen content comes into play.

-Evergreen content has been relevant to readers for an extended period and doesn't need frequent updates to remain relevant.
+Evergreen content remains relevant to readers for an extended period and doesn’t require frequent updates to stay current.

 In addition, once you have written website and blog content, tools like Meet Edgar can generate social media content from the content you have already written, saving you time and resources.